Dysphagia Digest 2017: Raising Awareness Regarding Swallowing Disorders & Treatment

 There was not much time to sample Portland, Oregon’s craft beers or Portland’s famous Salt & Straw ice cream, because the over 500 attendees at the Dysphagia Research Society‘s annual meeting were in stimulating sessions from March 1-4, 2017.
-DRS is celebrating its 25th anniversary this year, so give DRS a big “cheers” with your craft beer now, and read on!
+DRS is celebrating its 25th anniversary this year – 25 years of raising awareness about dysphagia.
+Give DRS a big “cheers” with your craft beer and read on!

 The mayor of the city of Portland, Ted Wheeler, declared February 26th to March 4th to be Swallowing Disorders Awareness Week.
 He acknowledged the efforts of healthcare providers and researchers from all over the world who convened in Portland to combat the multifaceted problem of dysphagia through research and raising awareness.